 There are plenty of homebrew browsers/apps that have been invented over time.
 It initially began with individual gamers who wanted more from the games they played.
 They, therefore, added features to commercially made games by corporates and flooded the market.
 Gaming companies have had to get creative and have made their homebrew browsers such as the Vita Homebrew Browser by PlayStation and the Wii Homebrew Browser by Nintendo.
 These homebrew browsers have become a haven for all sorts of apps, some of which are illegal and lack licenses.
 Some are used to hack consoles that can then be used to collect data that may be used to cause harm to others.

 Be that as it may, it seems homebrew browsers and apps are here to stay and have become significant stakeholders in the online industry and, more specifically, in the gaming industry.
 Gaming manufacturers have tried to get rid of the homebrew browser creators to no avail.
 The only solution may be to invest in data protection, research, and development to stay ahead of the pack.
-As the internet continues to be patronized by many around the world, gaming manufacturers cannot afford to waste time grumbling and complaining of homebrew browsers and apps.
+As the internet continues to be patronized by many worldwide, gaming manufacturers cannot afford to waste time grumbling and complaining of homebrew browsers and apps.
 They must all roll up their sleeves to outpace and outsmart these developers.